2 Age of Exploration

 While the old lettered-numbers could tally trade, Hindu-Arab numbers made it easier to calculate risk and probability in a more scientific way than just crossing one’s fingers.
 More critically for the fate of Western Civilization, they gave bankers an easier way to figure interest rates on borrowing.
 Usury is variously defined as charging any interest or charging excessive interest; today it usually means excessive interest.
 But charging any interest at all was long considered immoral in the Judeo-Christian tradition, just as it is today in sharia-compliant Islamic banks.
 Lending for profit dated back to the beginning of civilization because farmers needed to borrow in the spring and pay creditors back after the fall harvest, often in grain seed.
 But high interest rates can bury borrowers under insurmountable debt while lining the pockets of the rich, and bad loans can ruin creditors/lenders.
 In the 19th century, Karl Marx wrote that compounding interest “clings to the [economy] like a parasite…sucks it dry…and forces reproduction to proceed under ever more pitiable conditions.”

 Many in the ancient world felt likewise.
 Israelis and Iranians outlawed lending and Romans, Babylonians, and Indians capped rates.
 Ancient Greece didn’t set limits but outlawed slavery as a means of repayment.
 Both lending and borrowing had bad reputations.
 In some languages, the word debt is related to fault, sin or guilt.
-Both the Old Testament (Leviticus 25:36-37, Deuteronomy 23:19-20) and Koran (3:130) forbid usury.
+Both the Old Testament (Leviticus 25:36-37, Deuteronomy 23:19-20) and Quran (3:130) forbid usury.
 Proverbs 22:7 doesn’t forbid debt, but notes, “The rich ruleth over the poor, and the borrower is servant to the lender.”
 St. Augustine warned against the sin of appetitus divitarum infinitus, or the unchecked lust for gain.
 This early Reformation woodcut, by Lucas Cranach the Elder, shows Jesus driving the money-changers from the temple.
-It’s safe to say that none of the traditional religions would’ve look kindly on today’s Checks Cashed/Payday Loan shops.
+It’s safe to say that none of the traditional religions would’ve looked kindly on today’s Checks Cashed/Payday Loan shops.

 Christ drives the Usurers out of the Temple, a woodcut by Lucas Cranach the Elder